webpack/webpack.js.org/content/guides/development.md

   }
 ```

-Now save your file and watch your command line, you should see webpack automatically recompile your code (but only the affected files)!
+Now save your file and keep an eye on the terminal window.
+You should see webpack automatically recompile the changed module!

-The only downside is that you have te refresh your browser in order to see the changes.
-It would be much nicer if that would happen automatically as well, so let's take care of that.
+The only downside is that you have to refresh your browser in order to see the changes.
+It would be much nicer if that would happen automatically as well, so let's try `webpack-dev-server` which will do exactly that.

 ### Using webpack-dev-server